Aliases for PTPRK Gene

 GeneCards Summary for PTPRK Gene

-PTPRK (Protein Tyrosine Phosphatase, Receptor Type, K) is a Protein Coding gene.
-Diseases associated with PTPRK include eye lymphoma.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
-GO annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
-An important paralog of this gene is PTPRT.
+PTPRK (Protein Tyrosine Phosphatase Receptor Type K) is a Protein Coding gene.
+Diseases associated with PTPRK include Extragonadal Germ Cell Cancer and Eye Lymphoma.
+Among its related pathways are Signaling by GPCR and RET signaling.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
+An important paralog of this gene is PTPRM.

 Regulation of processes involving cell contact and adhesion such as growth control, tumor invasion, and metastasis.
 Negative regulator of EGFR signaling pathway.
 Forms complexes with beta-catenin and gamma-catenin/plakoglobin.
 Beta-catenin may be a substrate for the catalytic activity of PTPRK/PTP-kappa.